meterrill/email-client/README.md

 by Matthew Terrill

-email-client was developed to allow a user to create a list of email-client beats and assign reporters to those beats.
+Email-client was developed to allow a user to create and send emails.

 Installation